solid-js/typescript-npm-starter/install/quick-start.md

 ### Setup package

-Follow instructions and run `node setup` if you want a classic public NPM package.<br>Choose `node setup no-publish` if you want to create a private package.
+Follow instructions and run `node setup` if you want a classic public NPM package.<br>Choose `node setup no-publish` if you want to create a private package or disable auto publishing to NPM when pushing to Git.

 ### Files